 Friends and family members are other common sources of start-up funding.
 These funds can be invested in the company (ownership) or loaned to the company.
 Either pathway for these funds should be documented using a formal agreement.
 These agreements are particularly important for family members to prevent issues within the family.

-Decision making regarding funding sources for a new venture can be guided by using the following flow chart:
+Decision-making regarding funding sources for a new venture can be guided by using the following flow chart:

 Source: Entrepreneurial Finance; Smith, J.K.

 The timing of the need for the funds impacts the available sources for funding.
 Immediate needs for funds have limited sources including friends and family, bootstrap sources, and existing shareholders (if any).
 When more time is available to source funds, more sources can be available.
-Raising money from outside sources is a time-consuming process and can take up a year to close a deal.
+Raising money from outside sources is a time-consuming process and can take up to a year to close a deal.
 Therefore, outside money sources such as angel investors and venture capitalists are used for follow-on financings after start-up.
 Some start-ups do not require follow-on financings to become self-sustaining.

 Loans to start a new venture are difficult to obtain.
 Loans require repayment and the typical start-up does not have sufficient revenue and income to make loan payments.
 In some cases, the entrepreneur may need to personally guarantee a loan and provide collateral.
 This adds to the new venture risk for the entrepreneur.
 After the business starts generating positive cash flow, loans can be used to grow the company.